How Can Driving With a Bad Tie Rod Affect Your Driving Experience?

 A vital part of the steering system, tie rods give direction to the front wheels.
 If the tie rods break due to one reason or another, you may lose the steering control to direct the car as per your desire.
 When driving with a bad tie rod, things may go haywire and sometimes not in your favor.

-Driving With a Bad Tie Rod – Looking Into the Three Adverse Effects
+Driving With a Bad Tie Rod – Looking Into The Adverse Effects

 When driving with a broken tie rod, safety could be one thing you would compromise with.
 Let’s explore what are the harms if you leave repairing or replacement for later.